cozy/cozy-docs/src/documents/host/install/raspberry.html.md

 layout: "default"
 category: "host"
 menuOrder: 1
+toc: true
 ---

 # Setup Cozy on your Raspberry Pi

 *Minimum hardware: Raspberry Pi model B (RAM: 512MB) + 4GB SD card*

 *Warning: For a production usage you have to change the superuser credentials, renew the SSL certificate, the database credentials and the controller token.*

 # Copy the image on a SD Card